 In March of 2021, lawmakers introduced House Bill 220, which would restrict local bans on new natural gas hookups.
+Ohio

-Ohio In March of 2021, lawmakers introduced a bill that would block local governments from passing ordinances that "limits" or "prevents" consumer access to natural gas.
+In June of 2021, lawmakers passed a law that bans cities from enacting prohibitions on natural gas use.
 Oklahoma

 Oklahoma passed a law on May 19th barring municipalities from preventing new utility connections.

 Oregon

 Two Oregon cities have proposed anti-gas legislation.
 Portland, the state's most populous city, and Multnomah County which encompasses it, approved a resolution to not use natural gas in any new construction of county buildings in April 2021.
 They are also moving forward with a residential ban.
 The city of Eugene is currently considering ways to limit future natural gas hookups as part of the city's climate action plan.
-Pennsvlvania
+Pennsylvania